sap-tutorials/How-Tos/tutorials/2017/02/vora-ova-install/vora-ova-install.md

 sudo systemctl restart sshd
 ```

 SSH daemon is not started automatically after the virtual machine is powered off.
 You need to start it next time your virtual machine is powered on again.
-Or you can enable it start automatically using the command
+Or you can enable it start automatically using the command:

 ```sh
 sudo systemctl enable sshd
 ```

-Make sure you understand the security implication of enabling the SSH service.
+>Make sure you understand the security implication of enabling the SSH service.

 [DONE]
 [ACCORDION-END]